maeneak/MauiHybridAuth/readme.md

 This class could also use the `SecureStorage` API to store the user's token securely on the device, or handle any other platform specific functionality if needed.

 ### MAUI MauiProgram.cs
-The `Maui` project's `MauiProgram.cs` file is where the `MauiAuthenticationStateProvider` is registered with the DI container.
+The MAUI project's `MauiProgram.cs` file is where the `MauiAuthenticationStateProvider` is registered with the DI container.
 It also needs to register the Authorization core components where things like `AuthorizeView` are defined.

 ```code
  // This is the core functionality